KUMARAN1601/KUMARAN1601/README.md

 # Welcome to My GitHub Profile!</a>
 ## About Me
 <p>Hey there!
-I'm Kumaran, a passionate MERN stack developer with an intermediate level of expertise.
-I have a strong background in building web applications using modern technologies and tools.</p>
+I'm Kumaran, a dedicated MERN stack developer with considerable expertise.
+My journey has been focused on crafting web applications using the latest technologies and tools.
+Alongside my web development prowess, I'm expanding my skillset to include the captivating world of data analytics.</p>
 <!-- <img align='right' src="https://raw.githubusercontent.com/BhavyaCodes/BhavyaCodes/master/.github/cat.gif" height="" width="300" alt="coding cat"> -->
 ## <a href="https://kumaran-dev.netlify.app/">Kumaran.dev</a> - Visit my portfolio